Ericv0801/Artist-Discovery/README.md

 ## Instructions

-1)Enter an artist in the input field provided.
+1. Enter an artist in the input field provided.
-2)Select a start date and end date if needed.
+2. Select a start date and end date if needed.
-3)Click the search button.
+3. Click the search button.

 ## Technologies Used